Assignment 3: Short Piece

 Some Sound Modification Tools

-The following applications let you perform some sound transformations that are not readily available in most DAWs.
+The following applications let you perform some sound transformations that are not readily available in many DAWs.
 Using them is not as convenient as using a plug-in inside of a DAW, but they are still valuable, especially for sounds that do not need to be synchronized precisely with other sounds.

 The applications are yours to keep and use without restriction (except: don’t sell them).
+Please let me know if you run into problems with them.

 After downloading an application, un-zip it (if necessary), and move it wherever you want.
 It does not need to be installed in an admin-controlled folder.
 On Windows, un-zip the file by right-clicking on it, and choosing Extract All.